romange/blog/content/post/gaia_mr.md

 Mappers go over 1 or more different input sources comprised of mutually independent records.
 A mapper reads each record, applies user-supplied data transformation, possibly filters out or extends records with more data and then partitions its output according to some rule.
-Mappers can multiply the amount of incoming data by 100 or reduce it to almost nothing.
+Mappers can multiply the amount of incoming data by some factor or reduce it to almost nothing.
-The main restriction they have is that they do not control which records exactly they are gonna process and they should not assume how many mapper processors will run.
+The main restriction they have is that mappers do not control which records exactly they are gonna process and they should not assume how many mapper processors will run.
 They run independently from each other and usually do not pass information between them.